prateek18801/prateek18801/readme.md

 ## Contact

-If you're interested in working together or just want to chat about a project, feel free to drop me a message [here](https://prateek18801.github.io/portfolio/).
+If you're interested in working together or just want to chat about a project, feel free to drop me a [message](https://prateek18801.github.io/portfolio/) or an [email](mailto:prateek18801@gmail.com).